magnetikonline/css-animation-event/README.md

 ## Methods
 All methods are created under a `window.CSSAnimEvent` namespace.

-### onAnimationEnd(el,handler[,data])
+### onAnimationEnd(element,handler[,data])
-Adds a 'one shot' event handler to the given DOM element, with `handler` executing either upon `animationend` or instantly if CSS3 animation support is not detected.
+Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `animationend` or instantly if CSS3 animation support is not detected.

-The handler will be passed the element that fired the event and an optional `data` payload as the second parameter.
+The handler will be passed the `element` that fired the event and an optional `data` payload as a second parameter.

 The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon animation completion which can be used as a CSS styling hook.

 ### cancelAnimationEnd(element)
-Cancel a 'one shot' event handler set by `onAnimationEnd()` on the given DOM element.
+Cancel a 'one shot' event handler set by `onAnimationEnd()` on the given DOM `element`.

-### onTransitionEnd(el,handler[,data])
+### onTransitionEnd(element,handler[,data])
-Adds a 'one shot' event handler to the given DOM element, with `handler` executing either upon `transitionend` or instantly if CSS3 transition support is not detected.
+Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `transitionend` or instantly if CSS3 transition support is not detected.

-The handler will be passed the element that fired the event and an optional `data` payload as the second parameter.
+The handler will be passed the `element` that fired the event and an optional `data` payload as a second parameter.

 The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon transition completion which can be used as a CSS styling hook.

 ### cancelTransitionEnd(element)
-Cancel a 'one shot' event handler set by `onTransitionEnd()` on the given DOM element.
+Cancel a 'one shot' event handler set by `onTransitionEnd()` on the given DOM `element`.

 ### animationSupport()
 Returns `true` if CSS3 animation support is detected.